syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

 ## Pin and Unpin tab items using PinButton

 If you want to pin or unpin the tab item using the pin button, use the [TabItemExt.ShowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~ShowPin.html) property value as `true` and set the `TabItemExt.AllowPin` property value as `true`.
-The defalut value of `TabItemExt.ShowPin` property is `false`, so the PinButton is collapsed from header panel of the tab item.
+The default value of `TabItemExt.ShowPin` property is `false`, so the PinButton is collapsed from header panel of the tab item.

 {% tabs %}
 {% highlight XAML %}